CausaLM: Causal Model Explanation Through Counterfactual Language Models: Causal Model Explanation

 Computing the effect of a concept $C_j$ on $\vec{z}(f(\phi(X)))$ seems like an easy problem.
 We can simply feed to our model examples with and without the chosen concepts, and compute the difference between the average $\vec{z}(\cdot)$ in both cases.
 For example, if our concept of interest is positive \textit{Adjectives}, we can feed the model with examples that include positive \textit{Adjectives} and examples that do not.
 Then, we can compare the difference between the averaged $\vec{z}(\cdot)$ in both sets and conclude that this difference is the effect of positive \textit{Adjectives}.

 Now, imagine the case where the use of positive and negative \textit{Adjectives} is associated with the \textit{Political Figure} that is being discussed in the texts given to the model.
 An obvious example is a case where a political commentator with liberal-leaning opinions is writing about a conservative politician, or vice-versa.
 In that case, it would be reasonable to assume that the \textit{Political Figure} being discussed would affect the text through other concepts besides its identity.
 The author can then choose to express her opinion through \textit{Adjectives} or in other ways, and these might be correlated.
-In such cases, comparing examples with and without positive \textit{Adjectives} would result in an inaccurate measurement of their effect on the classification decisions of the model.
+In such cases, comparing examples with and without positive \textit{Adjectives} would result in an inaccurate measurement of their effect on the classification decisions of the model.\footnote{In fact, removing adjectives does provide a literal measurement of their impact, but it does not provide a measurement of the more abstract notion we are interested in (which is only partially expressed through the adjectives).
+Below we consider a baseline that does exactly this and demonstrate its shortcomings.}

 The problem with our correlated concepts is that of \textit{confounding}.
 It is illustrated in the top graph of Figure \ref{fig:cg-example} using the example of \textit{Political Figure} and \textit{Adjectives}.
 In causal inference, a \textit{confounder} is a variable that affects other variables and the predicted label.
 In our case, the \textit{Political Figure} ($C_{pf}$) being discussed in the texts is a confounder of the \textit{Adjectives} concept, as it directly affects both $C_{adj}$ and $X$.
 As can be seen in this figure, we can think of texts as originating from a list of concepts.
 While we plot only two, \textit{Adjectives} and \textit{Political Figure}, there could be many concepts generating a text.
 We denote the potential confoundedness of the concepts by dashed arrows, to represent that one could affect the other or that they have a common cause.